 So, whilst a CMS is the right choice for some companies, direct courier integration is the right choice for many of our customers.

-Our Optimiser WMS currently integrates with 5 Courier Management Systems, and many of the leading individual courier companies, so that you can automate as much of your dispatch process as possible.
+Our Optimiser WMS software currently integrates with 5 Courier Management Systems, and many of the leading individual courier companies, so that you can automate as much of your dispatch process as possible.

 Setting up courier rules within Optimiser gives you plenty of choice when it comes to dispatching your orders.